atculpepper/maps/README.md

 ## Notes
 This repository is a work in progress!
 Credit goes to:

--Dallas Bille's "Intro to React Mapbox GL JS"
+- Dallas Bille's "Intro to React Mapbox GL JS"
 - @urbica/react-map-gl documentation
--Mapbox documentation
+- Mapbox documentation
--Leigh Halliday's "Interactive Maps in React"
+- Leigh Halliday's "Interactive Maps in React"
+- Jad Joubran's coronavirus map

-and many more for their excellent resources.
+for their excellent resources.
 I am still working on implementing to the prompt here.

 ##Development